 Amazon seems so great but is it really?

-Unless the item comes directly from the manufacturer you need to exercise caution.
-If you don’t, you run the risk of purchasing something that is counterfeit, stolen or resold from a third party who is not authorized to distribute these products.
+Unless the item comes direct from the manufacturer you need to exercise caution.
+If you don’t, you run the risk of purchasing something that is counterfeit, stolen, or resold from a third party who is not authorized to distribute these products.
 In addition, you don’t know how the products were stored (exposure to heat or light damages many supplements), and you don’t know if the products were expired and repackaged.

 So when it comes to Amazon, only buy from the manufacturer.